SwissBIAS/SwissBIAS.github.io/_pages/index.md

 ---

 ## What this site is
-A list of Swiss groups and facilities working with bioimage analysis__ News about training schools, conferences, and network events \n Links to relevant resources
+A list of Swiss groups and facilities working with bioimage analysis
+News about training schools, conferences, and network events
+Links to relevant resources

 ## What this site is *not*
-A place to ask questions about image analysis - use the [Scientific Community Image Forum ](https://forum.image.sc/) for that\\
+A place to ask questions about image analysis - use the [Scientific Community Image Forum ](https://forum.image.sc/) for that
 A site dealing with microscopy

 ## The Wiki